The rayCloud does not display all / some layers, appears black /white or displays artifacts.

 - AMD Graphic cards with drivers newer than 14.4 is used.

 Ensure that at least step 1.
 Initial Processing has finished.
-Before step 1 has finished, the rayCloud appears black and nothing is displayed in it.
+Before step 1.
+Initial Processing has finished, the rayCloud appears black and nothing is displayed in it.

-Some layers are not available unless the processing step that generates this output is not finished or unless the output is not selected to be generated in the Processing Options.
+Some layers are not available unless the processing step that generates this output is finished or unless the output is selected to be generated in the Processing Options.

 - The processing step has finished.